Extreme ultraviolet late-phase flares as observed by EVE and AIA on board the Solar Dynamics Observatory: Results

-After applying the criteria laid out in Sec.~\ref{subsec:elp_crit}, 179 out of the total set of 1803~flares $\geq$C3.0 ended up qualifying as ELP flares (9.9\%).
+After applying the criteria laid out in Sect.~\ref{subsec:elp_crit}, 179 out of the total set of 1803~flares $\geq$C3.0 ended up qualifying as ELP flares (9.9\%).
 The breakdown according to GOES SXR classes is shown in Table~\ref{tab:elp_classes}.
-The absolute share of ELP flares from C-- and M--class flares is comparable, at 89 and 85, respectively, while X--class flares make up 5 ELPs.
-On the other hand, the relative number of ELPs is much higher for M-- and X--class flares (19.3\% and 16.1\%, respectively) as compared to the lesser--energetic C--class flares (6.7\%).
-As Fig.~\ref{fig:location} shows, there does not appear to be a preferred location for ELP--flare occurrence.\\ It is worth noting that almost half of all ELP flares (83 of 179; 46.4\%) occurred during just 10 months as a result of two periods of high flaring activity from September 2011 to December~2011 (31 of 179; 17.3\%) and from October 2013 to March 2014 (52 of 179; 29.1\%).
-The distribution of ELP flares across GOES SXR classes will further be discussed in Sec.~\ref{subsec:erup_results}.\\ The monthly number of flares $\geq$C3.0 is shown with green bars in the top panel of Fig.~\ref{fig:flares_per_month} together with the number of ELP flares (orange bars)\footnote{The value for May 2014 is lower than the actual number of flares during this month, since the period of time we investigate is only up to May 26, 2014.}.
-One can see that the ELP--flare frequency follows the overall flare frequency.
-We apply boot--strapping using 10,000~N--out--of--N random data pairs with replacement to calculate the Pearson correlation coefficient, $P_c$, and its confidence interval \citep{Efron_1994,Davison_1997}.
-We obtain \mbox{$P_c = 0.68$} and \mbox{$CI_{95\%} = [0.54,0.78]$} (95\%--confidence interval), which signifies a modest to strong positive linear relationship.\\ [2][c]{ }
+The absolute share of ELP flares from C- and M-class flares is comparable, at 89 and 85, respectively, while X-class flares make up 5 ELPs.
+On the other hand, the relative number of ELPs is much higher for M- and X-class flares (19.3\% and 16.1\%, respectively) as compared to the lower-energy C-class flares (6.7\%).
+As Fig.~\ref{fig:location} shows, there does not appear to be a preferred location for ELP-flare occurrence.\\ It is worth noting that almost half of all ELP flares (83 of 179; 46.4\%) occurred during just 10 months as a result of two periods of high flaring activity from September 2011 to December~2011 (31 of 179; 17.3\%) and from October 2013 to March 2014 (52 of 179; 29.1\%).
+We further discuss the distribution of ELP flares across GOES SXR classes in Sect.~\ref{subsec:erup_results}.\\ The monthly number of flares $\geq$C3.0 is shown with green bars in the top panel of Fig.~\ref{fig:flares_per_month} together with the number of ELP flares (orange bars).\footnote{The value for May 2014 is lower than the actual number of flares during this month, since the period of time we investigate is only up to May 26, 2014.} One can see that the ELP-flare frequency follows the overall flare frequency.
+We applied bootstrapping using 10,000~N-out-of-N random data pairs with replacement to calculate the Pearson correlation coefficient, $P_c$, and its confidence interval \citep{Efron_1994,Davison_1997}.
+We obtain \mbox{$P_c = 0.68$} and \mbox{$CI_{95\%} = [0.54,0.78]$} (95\%-confidence interval), which signifies a modest to strong positive linear relationship.\\ [2][c]{ }